 The role of a caregiver for an older adult is challenging.
 There are so many things to consider.
 Dealing with legal matters can be one of those tasks.
 If you are feeling overwhelmed, Dr Liz Geriatrics can help.
 We specialize in assisting and providing dementia education for caregivers of aging adults.
 If you need help, contact us at 650-357-8834 x1.

-Elizabeth (Dr. Liz) has over twenty years of experience in providing medical care to the elders.
-She is board-certified in Internal Medicine, Geriatric Medicine, and Palliative Care Medicine.
-Dr. Landsverk founded ElderConsult Geriatric Medicine, a house calls practice, to address the challenging medical and behavioral issues often facing older patients and their families.
+Dr Liz has over 20 years of experience as a geriatrician.
+She is board-certified in internal medicine, geriatric medicine, and palliative care medicine.
+Dr Liz founded Dr Liz Geriatrics to address the challenging medical and behavioral issues often facing older patients and their families.